 Gaussian Blur

-Back then when i built ASCII Render Program a video from Computerphile Video give a recommended that if you want to use Edge Detection in Image you should add Gaussian blur into the image.
+Back then while building my side project (ASCII Render Program), i stumbled upon Gaussian Blur while experimenting with edge detection in images.
+In a video from Computerphile the Video give a recommendation that if you want to use Edge Detection in Image you should add Gaussian blur into the image.

 So what is Gaussian Blur, Is a blur using Gaussian function by using this function we can create blur image.
 It will create nice blur color but the information color are still intact.
-So how does Gaussian Blur work, the word "Gaussian" stand for bell curve or normal distribution, so yes we use normal distribution sample for blurring an image instead of average sample.
+So how does Gaussian Blur work, the word "Gaussian" stand for bell-curve, so yes we use bell-curve sample for blurring an image instead of average sample.

 Image source: Wikimedia Commons